Same-sex marriage in Tennessee

 - Kellie Miller and Vanessa DeVillez of Greenbrier.
 They were married in New York State during 2013.

 - Matthew Mansell and Johno Espejo of Franklin.
-They were married in California during 2008 during the few months between the legalization of such marriages by the state courts and before the passing of Proposition 8 by a narrow margin later that year which banned same-sex marriages once more.
-Marriage equality was later restored by the U.S. Supreme Court in mid-2013.
+They were married in California during 2008 during the few months between the legalization of such marriages by the State Supreme Court and before the passing of Proposition 8 by a narrow margin later that year.
+Prop 8 banned same-sex marriages once more.
+Marriage equality was later restored by the U.S. Supreme Court during 2013-JUN.

-Their case was based on multiple considerations: that the refusal of Tennessee to recognize their marriages violates:
+The plaintiffs' case was based on multiple considerations.
+They asserted that the refusal of Tennessee to recognize their marriages violates:

-- Their guarantees of equal protection and due process as stipulated in the U.S. Constitution.
+- Their guarantees of equal protection and due process as stipulated in in the 14th Amendment to the U.S. Constitution.

 - Their constitutionally protected right to travel from other states to Tennessee, and to relocate to Tennessee.